 The NREL 5MW Reference Wind Turbine (RWT) [17] is used for the simulations, as a representative modern multi-MW wind turbine model which has been used extensively for active controls studies.
 The Computational Fluid Dynamics (CFD) code EllipSys 3D and the aeroelastic code HAWC2 are utilized in order to simulate the investigated case of a 3D rotor in a half-wake inflow, together with flap controls.
 In EllipSys only the exact 3D geometry of the rotor and the flaps, and the operating conditions (including the inflow definition) are modeled.
 In HAWC2, the geometry definition is simpler but there is need for airfoil data (including the flap effects) and additional assumptions.
+The rotor radius of the reference turbine is 63m.
 One, 20% of blade span, flap per blade is modeled, extending from 47.25m until 59.85m from the rotor axis.
-The rotor is rotating with a constant speed of 0.92 rad/s.
-The flap is located at the tip sections of the blade, where the NACA64618 airfoil is used with a smooth 10% chord-wise length deformable trailing edge flap.
+At these locations on the blade, the crosssectional shape is the NACA64618 airfoil.